 If you file an age discrimination lawsuit, it might be challenging to find reliable evidence.
 Before you file a case, you must ensure that you collect all the necessary evidence to build a strong case in your favor.
 According to AARP research, nearly two-thirds of Americans aged 45 and older have experienced age discrimination in the workplace.

 It’s not uncommon for prejudice to go unreported.
 However, around 13,000 employees filed complaints with the Equal Employment Opportunity Commission in 2021, claiming that employers mistreated them because of their age.

-If you suspect that you might be experiencing age discrimination at your workplace in Oregon, do not hesitate and contact us at Meyer Stephenson for a free consultation.
+If you suspect that you might be experiencing age discrimination at your workplace in Oregon, do not hesitate and contact us at Meyer Employment Law for a free consultation.
 You can count on our Oregon age discrimination attorneys to be with you every step of the way, build a strong case against your employer, and ensure that you receive the compensation you deserve.

 Portland Discrimination Attorney, Robert Meyer

 We have experience in all types of employment law cases